Yaritosu/Haushaltsheld/README.md

 If you use Magic Links/OAuth, add your domains in Supabase → Authentication → URL Configuration:
 - Local dev: `http://localhost:3000` (and the actual port Vite prints, e.g. 3001)
 - Production: your Vercel URL (e.g. `https://your-app.vercel.app`)

+Tip: If you set `VITE_SITE_URL` to your Vercel domain, password reset emails will always point to `https://your-app.vercel.app/reset` in production, while local development keeps using `http://localhost:PORT/reset`.